inaka/xref_runner/README.md

 ### Script

 `xref_runner` can be turned into a script by executing `rebar3 escriptize`.
-This will generate an `xrefr` self-contained executable script, from which you can get help by typing `xrefr -h`.
+This will generate a self-contained executable script in `_build/default/bin/xrefr`, from which you can get help by typing `xrefr -h`.

 Use `xrefr` command to run from the terminal (i.e. `xrefr`).
 There's no need to specify a configuration file path if you have an